 Pictured below are very large flat atlases located behind Reference book section on main floor.
 The titles would look like this in the card catalog: UW La Crosse Murphy Library Reference Atlas.

-Due to flooding events, the basement of Murphy Library is currently closed.
+Due to the flooding event of August 2021, the basement of Murphy Library is currently closed.

-Government Documents collections housed in the basement, including Federal government documents, Wisconsin government documents, and the Map Room Map Collection, are currently in storage and not available for use.
+Government Documents collections housed in the basement, including Federal government documents, Wisconsin government documents, and the Map Room Map Collection, are safe but currently in storage and not available for use.

 The library's first and second floor remain open, and government documents held on microform remain available.